course-dprep/analysing-directors-IMDB/README.md

 The findings could provide insight into whether experience, productivity, and creative diversity correlate with higher audience appreciation.

 ## Research question
-'Do directors with a long career have better-rated movies?'
+'Does career length of directors have an effect on their IMDb ratings?'

 ## Data
 The research was conducted based on the following datasets extracted from imdb